apollographql/apollo/docs/source/intro/benefits.md

 ## Developer experience

 Implementing GraphQL in your organization via the Apollo platform can help you ship features faster due to its excellent developer experience.
 Our #1 goal is to simplify data management across the stack.
-Features that are normally difficult to execute, such as fullstack caching, data normalization, and optimistic UI suddenly become trivial thanks to Apollo Client, Apollo Server, and Apollo Engine.
+Features that are normally difficult to execute, such as fullstack caching, data normalization, and optimistic UI suddenly become trivial thanks to Apollo Client, Apollo Server, and Apollo Graph Manager.
 Let's learn how!

 ### Explore your API